rocheseb/ginput/README.md

 python mod_maker.py arg1 geos_path=arg2

-arg1: date range YYYYMMDD-YYYYMMDD, second one not inclusive, so you don't have to worry about end of months; or single date (YYYYMMDD)
+arg1: date range YYYYMMDD-YYYYMMDD, second one not inclusive, so you don't have to worry about end of months; or a single date (YYYYMMDD) in which case the end date is +24h

+You can also give YYYYMMDD_HH instead to specify the hour, but these must be exact GEOS5 times (UTC times 3 hourly from 00)

 arg2: full path to directory containing the daily GEOS5-FP-IT files